sketchplugins/plugin-directory/README.md

 - [Sketch Copy Layers Styles](https://github.com/francisvega/sketch-copy-layers-styles), by Francis: Sketch plugin to copy Layers and Text styles
 - [Sketch Copy Paste Layout Settings](https://github.com/francisvega/sketch-copy-paste-layout-settings), by Francis: Copy layout settings from one artboard and paste into multiples artboards.
 - [Sketch Count Text](https://github.com/joshkissel/sketch-count-text), by Josh Kissel: A Sketch plugin to count: characters, words, whitespace, and paragraphs
+- [Sketch Data Faker](https://github.com/paintedbicycle/sketch-data-faker), by paintedbicycle: A Sketch data plugin providing data for you mockups from Faker.js
 - [Sketch Data Populator](https://github.com/preciousforever/sketch-data-populator), by precious design studio: A Sketch App plugin to populate your documents with meaningful data.
 Goodbye Lorem Ipsum.
 Hello JSON.
 - [Sketch Data Studio](http://thetylerwolf.github.io/sketch-data-studio), by thetylerwolf: Sketch plugin to generate charts and data for data tables.
 - [Sketch DevTools](https://github.com/skpm/sketch-dev-tools), by skpm: See your plugin logs, inspect the state of Sketch documents, explore actions, and more